imavisingh03/stock-wallstreetbets-sentiment-analysis/README.md

 To get started, follow these steps:

-1. **Install Dependencies**: Ensure you have Python installed, then run the following command to install the required libraries:
+1. **Install Dependencies**: Ensure you have Python installed, then install the required libraries-

-    ```bash
-    pip install -r requirements.txt
-    ```

    The required libraries include:
    - `requests`